roguehistory/Hist_Digh3814/content/en/week/7/instructions.md

 ### Read

-+ TODO
-+ TODO
-+ TODO
++ Huggett, Jeremy.
+2017 The Apparatus of Digital Archaeology, Internet Archaeology 44. [link](https://doi.org/10.11141/ia.44.7)
+Dawson, Ian, and Reilly, Paul.
+2019.
+“Messy Assemblages, Residuality and Recursion within a Phygital Nexus” Epoiesen [link](http://dx.doi.org/10.22215/epoiesen/2019.4) AND RESPONSE by Rachel Opitz [link](https://epoiesen.library.carleton.ca/2019/07/26/messy-assemblages-response1/)
++ Morgan, Colleen.
+2019.
+Avatars, Monsters, and Machines: A Cyborg Archaeology.
+European Journal of Archaeology 22.3, 324-337 [link](https://doi.org/10.1017/eaa.2019.22)
++ Kersel, Morag.
+2016.
+Living a Semi-digital Kinda Life in Erin Walcek Averett, Jody Michael Gordon, and Derek B. Counts (eds) Mobilizing the Past for a Digital Future: The Potential of Digital Archaeology.
+Grand Forks: The Digital Press at the University of North Dakota. pp. 475-492. [link](https://digitalpressatund.files.wordpress.com/2016/09/5_1_kersel.pdf)

-Annotate anything interesting you find with Hypothes.is in our group, keeping in mind what you've already heard/read.
-Share anything interesting you've found in our social space.
-A handy getting-started approach to annotation is to think of the three W's: the weird, the wonderful, the worrying.
+Each reading is 'seeded' with annotations by me; some of my annotations contain video from me directing you to pay attention to particular issues or ideas. **Annotate** anything interesting you find with Hypothes.is while logged into our reading group, keeping in mind what you've already heard/read.

+A good annotation draws connections between what you've read and other things you've read/heard/experienced.
+I explicitly encourage you to connect what you read in this class with what you're reading/doing in other classes.
 Also add anything you read or anything interesting you find to your Zotero library.

 ### Do